Is Windows Defender Good Enough in 2024? Full Guide

 🥉3.
 TotalAV — Easier to Use (With Great Performance Optimization Tools)

 The system cleanup tools are some of the best on the market, and they include a ton of useful features, like a junk cleaner, application uninstaller, startup manager, and browser cleanup.
-With all of these features included in the same convenient window, I was able to get my nephew’s slow Acer laptop running like new in a matter of minutes.
+Unlike with Windows’s native tools, all of these features are located in the same space, so you can get your PC optimized quite quickly.

 🥉3.
 TotalAV — Easier to Use (With Great Performance Optimization Tools)